mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 sometimes take up a surprisingly little amount of space.
 These sorts

-of facilities can be expensive to arrange on the frontier, but the unit will be thankful for such small favours.
+of facilities can be expensive to arrange on the frontier, but the unit will be thankful for such small favors.

 #### Medical Bays